 Just to explain this process a little better, I am going to tell you what steps I took while drafting this very blog you are reading.

-I knew I have to write something about a beginner’s guide for content creation or article publishing.
+I knew I have to write something about a beginner’s content creation guide for website content creation or article publishing.
 I was not sure about the heading or keywords I’ll be using.
-I just had a ‘Seed Keyword’, “Content Creation” in my mind and a deadline of 4 days from now.
+I just had a ‘Seed Keyword, “Content Creation” in my mind and a deadline of 4 days from now.
 Is it Challenging?
 YES!!
 But we will get there before the time you’ll see how.

 Before beginning with anything we must dive into keywords and equip ourselves so we can easily sketch a rough outline of what we are going to put in.

-Keywords are similar to chess pawns for your seo game that work in silence unnoticed and gets promoted to the queen title perhaps skyrocket your visitors’ volume.
+Keywords are similar to chess pawns for your SEO game that work in silence unnoticed and get promoted to the queen title perhaps skyrocketing your visitors’ volume.

 I discussed it a little bit in the ideation phase when I asked you to play around with your seed keyword and just stick to Google SERP there.

-But now I am not going to stop you from dwelling – use the tools you are comfortable with, analyse your competitor’s performance, put in additional phrases to check which ranks better.
+But now I am not going to stop you from dwelling – use the tools you are comfortable with, analyze your competitor’s performance, and put in additional phrases to check which ranks better.

 For keywords research, I devote a good amount of time and explore quite a significant number of options to fetch my data for keywords.
 I am putting it out as steps you need not follow then in order.